springload/frontend-starter-kit/docs/frontend-checklist.md

 - [ ] Project installation instructions.
 - [ ] Links to all deploy environments and any associated Git branch names.
 - [ ] Links to CI, Trello board, Harvest project, project run sheet, Google Drive folder, Zeplin, InVision, Atomic, other.
 - [ ] Expected Browser support and accessibility support.
-Copy [browser-device-support.md](./browser-device-support.md) into your project and modify to suit.
+Copy [browser-device-support.md](./browser-device-support.md) into your README.md and modify to suit.
 - [ ] Debugging tricks.

 ## Code quality